\\\ Pet Routine Treatments

 Does my insurer pay for them?

-Most UK insurers will not pay out if the pet becomes unhealthy needing veterinary care that could have been prevented had the owner adhered to providing their pet with routine treatments.
+Most UK insurers will not pay out if your pet becomes unhealthy needing veterinary care that could have been prevented had the owner adhered to providing their pet with routine treatments.
 So it can be a costly mistake not to maintain regular treatments.
-This may also include if the following had not been administered
+This may also include if the following had not been administered –